enclaive/enclaive-docker-cpp-sgx/README.md

 docker-compose up
 ```

-## observe that cpp-nosgx has access to the host kernel, but within cpp-sgx it does not
+## Observe that cpp-nosgx has access to the host kernel, but within cpp-sgx it does not

 ```sh
 cpp-nosgx    | going to look at your hosts kernel commandline: